ietf-gitwg/using-github/draft-ietf-git-using-github.md

 changes for the sake of consistency across the IETF as a whole.

 These approaches differ primarily in how discussion of substantive matters is managed.
-Most of the advice in this document applies equally to both models.
+Most of the advice in this document applies equally to all models.

-## Light GitHub Usage
+## Document Management Only

-In a "light" mode of interaction, GitHub repositories are used to manage changes to documents, but the bulk of the work is conducted using email, face-to-face meetings, and other more traditional interactions.
+In this mode of interaction, GitHub repositories are used to manage changes to documents, but the bulk of the work is conducted using email, face-to-face meetings, and other more traditional interactions.
 The intent of this policy is to enable document and issue management using GitHub while minimizing the complexity of the process.

+In the version of this mode with the least interaction with GitHub, only the document repository is created and that is used by editors.
+Editors might manage issues for their own benefit, or they might choose to just use the respository to manage document revisions.

+## Issue Tracking

-The working group uses GitHub for tracking outstanding issues and all substantive issues require that an issue be opened to record the issue, but discussion of any substantial matters is always conducted on mailing lists.
+In addition to managing documents, the working group might choose to use GitHub for tracking outstanding issues.
+In this mode of interaction, all substantive technical discussions are tracked as issues in the issue tracker.
+However, discussion of any substantial matters is always conducted on mailing lists.

 Under this mode, issues and pull requests can be opened by anyone, but anything